Department of Sociology

 - Explore connections, collaborators, related work and more

 My research interests lie in the relations between religion, secularism, ethics, and moral life.
 My work draws together approaches from sociology, anthropology, and philosophy to explore how religion, ethics, and values interact with the social world.

-After studying Theology and Religious Studies as an undergraduate and Literature, Philosophy and Religion for my MA, I worked as a secondary schoolteacher before returning to academic study.
-My first PhD, which I completed in 2010, was primarily philosophical, examining the implications of the work of Emmanuel Levinas for how we think about the relations between subjectivity, ethics and education.
+I joined the Department of Sociology in 2018, having previously worked at the University of Kent.
+My initial doctoral work was primarily philosophical, examining the implications of the work of Emmanuel Levinas for how we think about the relations between subjectivity, ethics, and education.
 This was the subject of my first monograph, Levinas, Subjectivity, Education: Towards an Ethics of Radical Responsibility.
-After completing my PhD, I decided to move into the sociology of religion and undertook a second PhD, developing my theoretical interests in morality, meaning-making and modernity through an ethnographic study of a large conservative evangelical congregation in London.
-This project explored how church members negotiated their faith – including their countercultural teachings on gender, sexuality, and other religions – across different urban spaces, and offered insight into the processes through which they learnt to understand themselves as an alienated minority in contemporary British society.
-My second monograph, Aliens and Strangers?
-The Struggle for Coherence in the Everyday Lives of Evangelicals, was based on this research and was shortlisted for the BSA/BBC Thinking Allowed Ethnography Award.
+After completing my PhD, I decided to move into the sociology of religion and completed a second PhD which developed my interests in morality and ethical life through an ethnographic study of a large conservative evangelical congregation in London.
+My second book, Aliens and Strangers?
+The Struggle for Coherence in the Everyday Lives of Evangelicals, was based on this research.
 I took up a Leverhulme Early Career Fellowship at the University of Kent in 2012, followed by a lectureship in 2015.

-My research interests lie within the following key areas:
+My research interests lie within the following areas:

-I welcome enquiries from prospective PhD students in any of these or related areas.
+I welcome enquiries from prospective PhD students in these or related areas.